Promoting Young Researchers

 In conjunction with the International Walter Benjamin Society and the Walter Benjamin Archiv, the ZfL awards the “Walter Benjamin Award for Young Researchers,” endowed with 4500 Euros for young researchers to independently conceive, organize and conduct a two-day workshop.

 - Living Houses.
 Literary ›Biotectures‹ of the 20th and 21st Centuries

 - “Écrire dans la langue de l'ennemi”.
 The Concept of Autosociobiographical Writing in Contemporary French Literature

 Christina Ernst (Project Neighborhood in Contemporary Berlin Literature)

 - Wild References.
 A Theoretical and Literary History of Ethnographic Trends

-- Symbiotic Knowledge.
-The Biology and Philosophy of Cohabitation in the Anthropocene
+- Symbiotic Worldview.
+Theories and Practices of Coexistence in the Anthropocene

 - Psychologism.
 Forms and Functions of a Suspicion in Literary Studies

 - Be Thy Knowledge!
 On the Representation Crisis of Nature